Natural Ways to Combat the Cold and Flu Season

 Use a steam room.
 While you may be familiar with some or all of the preventive treatments listed above, using a steam room may strike you as an usual way to fight colds and flus.
 But once you learn the mechanisms of steam and intermittent hyperthermia, you’ll realize just how much it may help you maintain optimal health on a number of levels.

-SIX WAYS STEAM ROOMS HELP PREVENT COLDS & FLU
+SIX WAYS STEAM ROOMS May HELP Ward Off COLDS & FLU

 1. Steam rooms may kill rhinovirus, the main cause of the common cold.